manimino/criu-rogue/README.md

 But using [CRIU](https://criu.org/Main_Page), we can dump running processes to disk and load them back.

-So let's make a save system for Rogue.
+So here's a save system for Rogue.
 No code modification, no clunky VMs.
 Just CRIU in Docker.

 ## Usage